ordina-jworks/ordina-jworks.github.io/_posts/2021-05-26-intro-to-mqtt.md

 ## MQTT terminology

-To better understand and grasp the concepts of the MQTT protocol explained in this blog post I have listed some terminology below:
+Let's go over some terminology to better understand and grasp the concepts of the MQTT protocol:

 [Broker](https://www.hivemq.com/blog/mqtt-essentials-part-3-client-broker-connection-establishment/){:target="_blank" rel="noopener noreferrer"}:
 The host that acts as the manager for all messages.
-It is responsible for receiving messages from publishers, performing checks to see which subscribers match the topic and sending the messages to said subscribers.
+It is responsible for receiving messages from publishers, performing checks to see which subscribers match the topic and sending the messages to those subscribers.

 [Client](https://www.hivemq.com/blog/mqtt-essentials-part-3-client-broker-connection-establishment/){:target="_blank" rel="noopener noreferrer"}:
 An MQTT client, meaning any instance that implements logic to connect to a broker.
-Both publishers and subscribers are clients.
+Clients can be a publisher, a subscriber, or both.
-Publishers send messages and subscribers consume messages.
+A client who is a publisher sends messages, while a client whom is a subscriber receives and consumes messages.
-A client can implement both sides and act as both a publisher and a subscriber.
+It is perfectly possible, and often used, that a client is both a publisher and a subscriber at the same time.

 Topics & wildcards:
 A string that acts as a subject for publishing to or subscribing to.